 Lots of people—family, friends, customers, partners—will tell you that something must be done right now.
 An unexpected phone call or a drop-in visitor may be urgent, but the consequences of dealing with either may not be important in the long run.

 Before you jump at someone else’s “emergency,” pause to evaluate whether the task really should take priority over important income-producing activities.
 Urgent tasks are other oriented.
 Important things are self-directed and have the greatest value for you.
+Using a time management matrix can help you evaluate between urgent and important.

 4. Improve your time management by just saying “no”